 Sony MDR–NC11A Earphones

-Sony’s MDR–NC11A noise cancellation earphones work; they noticably reduce outside noise.
+Sony’s MDR–NC11A noise cancellation earphones work; they noticeably reduce outside noise.
 However, they are imperfect.

 The earphones have a reasonable dynamic range (10—22,000Hz), a lot better than those supplied free with my iPod.
 They’re a lot more comfortable to wear.
 After a couple of hours wearing those free earphones, I felt I’d put sharp stones in my ear.
 I can wear these Sony earphones as long as I wish.